Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Is Daegu resilient during downturns historically?

-The property types and neighborhoods in Daegu that have historically held value best during downturns are apartments in Suseong-gu's top school zones like Beomeo-dong and Manchon-dong, along with units near major transit hubs like Dongdaegu Station, because families prioritize these locations even when budgets tighten.
+The property types and neighborhoods in Daegu that have historically held up best during downturns are newer, mid-to-large-sized apartments in Suseong-gu's top school zones, particularly around Beomeo-dong and Manchon-dong, where family demand for education access creates a floor under prices that other districts simply don't have.

 How strong is rental demand behind the scenes in Daegu in 2026?